Find Affordable College Courses

 undefined

-There are 21 colleges that offer a master’s degree in transportation and materials moving.
+There are 21 colleges that offer a master’s degree in transportation & materials moving.
 Learn more about the most popular 20 below:

 366 Yearly Graduations

-Embry-Riddle Aeronautical University - Worldwide tops the list of the most popular school in the U.S. for transportation and materials moving majors who are seeking their master's degree.
+The most popular school in the United States for transportation & materials moving students seekinga master's degree is Embry-Riddle Aeronautical University - Worldwide.
 Each year, around 13,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,728 per year, while in-state graduate students, on average, pay $8,916 per year.
-For the 2020-2021 academic year, 366 master's degrees were handed out to transportation and materials moving majors at Embry-Riddle Worldwide.
-Of these students, 16% were women and 32% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,640 per year, while in-state graduate students, on average, pay $9,672 per year.
+During the most recent year for which we have data, 366 people received their master's degree in transportation & materials moving from Embry-Riddle Worldwide.
+Of these students, 18% were women and 25% were members of underrepresented racial-ethnic groups.
+Embry-Riddle Aeronautical University - Worldwide transportation & materials moving graduates who receive their master's degree go on to jobs earning a median salary of $85,493.

 #2